• Skip to primary navigation

 More Holiday Inspiration

-As always, I love seeing your creations and hearing from you!
-If you made this recipe for my Christmas Gingerbread Spice Cake with Eggnog Frosting and Sugared Cranberries, please be sure to rate and review it below.
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try the recipe for this Christmas Gingerbread Spice Cake with Eggnog Frosting and Sugared Cranberries, please leave a ๐ŸŒŸ review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! ๐Ÿ“ง

 Christmas Gingerbread Spice Cake with Eggnog Frosting & Sugared Cranberries